 - Touch up your look when you get to the office, after lunch and before you head out the door at the end of the day.

-4. Get a great easy-to-maintain haircut
+4. Get an easy-to-maintain haircut

-5. Pay attention to details
+5. Pay attention to the details

 Well-made shoes, bags, and accessories make you stand out and can really make an outfit.
 They’re worth the investment when you’re looking for something to splurge on.